 - They were imported by pond aquaculturists in the 1960s and 1970s to control algae in the ponds.

 - Flooding in the 1990s caused many ponds to overflow their banks, allowing the carp to escape into the Mississippi River basin.
 They have been moving north ever since.

 How can we control them?

 - Silver carp are large fish (up to 100 pounds) that breed very rapidly.

 - These filter feeders can eat up to 40% of their body weigh daily and are likely to out-compete native species.

 - When startled--and they find the noise of boat and jet ski engines startling--they leap from the water.
 They have knocked boaters and jet skiers unconscious and broken noses and windshields.

-- Further efforts to control Asian carp are under discussion.
+- Further efforts to control silver carp are under discussion.
 Check the "project updates" section for more news as it becomes available.